co3coin-finance/strapi-heroku-template/README.md

 3. Go into the cloned projects' folder using `cd` followed by your repo's name
 4. Add the Heroku boilerplate as a remote by running `git remote add master https://github.com/co3coin-finance/strapi-heroku-template`
 5. Pull from this new origin by running `git pull master`
-6. Deploy your application `git push heroku master`
+6. Deploy application `git push heroku master`